01 — OverviewConfidential / For acquirer reviewMAG-IP-2026-04

 MagMirror is a creator accessory that gives compatible smartphones live rear-camera preview, integrated fill lighting, and power support in one compact device.

 The patent is pending.
 A patent application has been filed with the U.S. Patent and Trademark Office.
-Detailed patent materials are available after interest.
+Separately, MAGMIRROR® is a registered U.S. trademark of The MagMirror Inc. (U.S. Reg.
+No. 8229101).
+Detailed patent and trademark materials are shared after NDA.

 MagMirror combines rear-camera preview, integrated lighting, power support, and a more open USB-C-oriented architecture in a way that is more flexible than many early category products.

-The simplest workflow is with MagSafe iPhones and compatible USB-C video output support.
-Full supported-device detail is shared after interest.
+MagSafe iPhones are the primary supported attachment workflow with compatible USB-C video output support.
+Full supported-device detail is shared after a brief introductory call.

 The package can include the design files, bill-of-materials work, sourcing groundwork, patent materials, validation assets, brand assets, and development documentation depending on structure.